 What happens if my previous child custody order to be modified is from a court outside of Texas?

 Many people who need a child custody modification have moved to Texas and their court order was issued by a previous state in which the child lived.
 The issue in this case is whether a Texas court has jurisdiction to modify an order issued by an out-of-state court.
 Mark Scroggins is Board Certified in family law and will discuss the specifics of your case to determine what would be the proper process to address complex issues of jurisdiction over your case.
-Contact a child custody modification lawyer Frisco, TX families turn to, today.
+Contact a child custody modification lawyer Frisco, TX families turn too from Scroggins Law Group.